haerynkim/bme590hrm/README.md

+[![Build Status](https://travis-ci.org/haerynkim/bme590hrm.svg?branch=master)](https://travis-ci.org/haerynkim/bme590hrm)

 # bme590hrm
-I will write a code that takes ECG data and writes valuable outputs such as average heart rates, voltage extremes, etc.
+I will write a code that takes ECG data and writes valuable outputs such as average heart rates, voltage extremes, etc and writes the output as a json file.
+To run the code, simply replace the filename to the name of your file that you want to run in the run_main.py function.

-[![Build Status](https://travis-ci.org/haerynkim/bme590hrm.svg?branch=master)](https://travis-ci.org/haerynkim/bme590hrm)

 MIT License